Vinaypal07/mock-tester/README.md

 ![Image Alt Text](https://github.com/Vinaypal07/MOCK-MASTER/blob/main/Screenshot%202026-01-01%20175550.png)

 PURPOSE:
-1)To conduct mock interviews to improve candidates confidence in interviews 2)As well as to improve candidates knowledge
+1)To conduct mock interviews to improve candidates confidence in interviews.
+2)As well as to improve candidates knowledge.
-3)To remove the fear of interviews from the candidate so that they can perform well 4)By using this web application you can analyse your weak points and improve 5)In fact candidates can keep track of their time so that they can improve their time management skills during problem solving
+3)To remove the fear of interviews from the candidate so that they can perform well.
+4)By using this web application you can analyse your weak points and improve.
+5)In fact candidates can keep track of their time so that they can improve their time management skills during problem solving.